AryanSarafDev/CertiFy/README.md

 ## Contributors

 This project was created by:

-- Your name
+- Aryan Saraf
-- Your teammate's name
+- Rijuth Menon